Settling the Score with Mr. Zoldan

 “Alright,” Zoldan said, already turning toward the door.
 “I need to get back to my office.”

-The hope shattered.
+Hope shattered.
 “Wait!”
 The word tore out of me before I understood it.
 I stumbled around the desk.
 “Wait!”

 Where did that come from?
 I didn’t know.
 I just pulled.
 Hard.